top of page

 TODAY

-Megan earned her Top Alcohol Dragster License three years ago in the Hartman Smith Racing A/Fuel Dragster and is looking forward to running select NHRA Lucas Oil Drag Racing Series Events in 2024.
+Megan earned her Top Alcohol Dragster License four years ago in the Hartman Smith Racing A/Fuel Dragster and is looking forward to running a full schedule of NHRA Lucas Oil Drag Racing Series Events in 2025.

 20240428_173643783_iOS.jpg